 Who gets the kids on holidays?

 In short, it depends.
-In joint custody arrangements, parents create a parenting plan where issues like holidays are negotiated with the children’s best interests in mind.
+The court or the parents will create a parenting plan where issues like holidays are determined with the children’s best interests in mind.
 A common solution is to split holidays throughout the year and then alternate annually.